iyedoo/Resources-Website/docs/editorials/IncaTestSeptember2025/peas.md

 ## Idea:

-First, for convenience, we will index pods in the order in which their opening brackets appear ($0$ through $n - 1$), then, we can make a rooted tree with the given information, the root is pod 0, and for each two nodes $u$ and $v$, $v$ is a child of $u$ if and only if pod $v$ is contained inside pod $u$.
+First, for convenience, we will index pods in the order in which their opening brackets appear (0 through n - 1), then, we can make a rooted tree with the given information, the root is pod 0, and for each two nodes $u$ and $v$, $v$ is a child of $u$ if and only if pod $v$ is contained inside pod $u$.

 Now, letting $max_i$ denote the maximum value that can be obtained after squishing pod number $i$, we can achieve any value $s \leq max_i$ after squishing pod number $i$, this is true because all the values are real numbers.